JonKing93/pfdf/docs/guide/rasters/spatial.rst

 .. tip::

-    See also the :doc:`spatial metadata tutorial </tutorials/notebooks/08_Spatial_Metadata>` for more advanced use of transform commands.
+    Read the :doc:`spatial metadata tutorial </tutorials/notebooks/08_Spatial_Metadata>` for more advanced use of transform commands.

 Missing Transform